-The strategies for diminishing dye pollution involve the innovation of sustainable dyes, the advancement of wastewater treatment methods, and the dissemination of knowledge about the ecological implications of the textile and dye sectors.
+The strategies for degrading dye pollution involve the innovation of sustainable dyes, the advancement of wastewater treatment methods, and the dissemination of knowledge about the ecological implications of the textile and dye sectors.
 According to the analysis of the bacterial growth model, as depicted in Figs. 1 to 7.

-All of the studied models showed good fittings except Moser, Monod which has the poorest curve fitting.
-The Han-Levenspiel model failed to converge and was omitted from the data analysis.
-The Luong model emerged as the most suitable model, as indicated by its remarkably low values for RMSE, AICc, and modified adj $R^2$ .
-Furthermore, the model's AF and BF values were particularly outstanding (Table 2).
+All of the studied models (Table 1) showed good fittings except Moser, Monod and Hinshelwood which showed the poorest curve fitting.
+The Luong model emerged as the most suitable model, as indicated by its remarkably low values for RMSE, AICc, and modified $adjR^2$ .
+Furthermore, the model's AF and BF values were close to unity (Table 2).

-The half-saturation constant for maximal growth, maximal growth rate and maximal concentration of substrate tolerated and curve parameter that defines the steepness of the growth rate decline from the maximum rate symbolized by $K_s$ , $\mu{max}$ and $S_m$ , and n were 8.023 mg/L (95% C.I., -153.852 to 169.898), 0.437 per d (95% C.I., -0.121 to 0.995), 551.629 mg/L (95% C.I., 378.823 to 724.435) and 3.907 (95% C.I., -8.808 to 16.621), respectively.
-The large range for the confidence interval indicates more data points are needed and the fitting was not adequate.
-The luong model has an advantage compard to the simple Monod or Haldane model in the fact that it could predict substrate concentration that can completely inhibited growth rate.
+The half-saturation constant for maximal growth, maximal growth rate and maximal concentration of substrate tolerated and curve parameter that defines the steepness of the growth rate decline from the maximum rate symbolized by $K_s$ , $q{max}$ and $S_m$ , and n were 76.54 mg/L (95% C.I., 50.51 to 102.57), 0.240 per h (95% C.I., 0.219 to 0.270), 1135.37 mg/L (95% C.I., 1041.04 to 1229.72) and 5.34 (95% C.I., 2.36 to 8.32), respectively.
+The large range for the confidence interval indicates more data points are needed, and the fitting was not adequate.
+The Luong model has an advantage compared to the simple Monod or Haldane model in the fact that it could predict substrate concentration that can completely inhibited growth rate.
 These parameters are a valuable resource for researchers and practitioners seeking to apply the simple Monod model.
 While the Monod model offers benefits, it is crucial to note that its relevance might be constrained in certain situations.
 For instance, it assumes a consistent specific growth rate, which may not hold in dynamic environments.

 In such cases, more intricate models that address factors like substrate inhibition or the presence of multiple limiting nutrients could be more fitting.
 The choice of the optimal model depends on the unique characteristics of the microbiological system being studied and the data at hand.

 Table 1.
-Various mathematical models developed for degradation kinetics involving substrate inhibition.
+Substrate inhibition mathematical models.